samwilson/cfb/README.md

 The C. F. Barker Archives
 =========================

-For more infomration, see http://samwilson.github.io/cfb/
+For more information see http://samwilson.github.io/cfb/